 WHY is our Health Placed in the Hands of Bacteria?

 So what I don’t understand then, is why do we give our power away to the bug?
-Why don’t we own that it is us that may be off, us that isn’t doing the things that promote health and because of that the bugs that are growing are bad causing things to go awry within.
-These bad bugs going
+Why don’t we own that it is us that may be off, us that isn’t doing the things that promote health and because of that the bugs that are growing are causing things to go awry within.
+These bad bugs going hay wire is simply in response to our bodies aiming to seek balance, not the other way around, where they give us balance.

 If we seriously own it, that the environment of our gut is caused by us, we can take actions to truly do something about it.
 And not allow history to repeat itself.